Layr-Labs/sidecar/docs/docs/sidecar/rewards/rewards-data.md

 * Through your terminal or a bash script with `curl` and `grpcurl`
 * Using the gRPC or HTTP clients published in the [protocol-apis](https://github.com/Layr-Labs/protocol-apis) Go package.
+  * See the `examples` directory for how to use both

 ## Listing Distribution Roots